Provide Vital Support

 - ST-10B & ST-10C courses are 200 hours each in the laboratory (hospital setting).

-All accepted students are expected to meet on the first day.
-Accepted students who fail to attend class will have to re-apply for the next available cohort.
+All accepted students are expected to meet on the first day of class.
+Students who fail to meet the class will have to re-apply for the next available course.

 Submitting an application does not guarantee entry into the program.

 Before filling out the online application, gather all required documents and forms using the checklist: high school transcript (optional), social security card, driver’s license/state ID, CPR certification, physical exam/immunization forms filled out, immunization records and/or titers (lab work).